satwikbhasin/About-Me/README.md

 Hi, I’m Satwik Bhasin, I’m interested in end-to-end Software Development.

 Education:
-- Bachelor's in Technology with major in Information Technology
+- Bachelor's in Technology with major in Information Technology at GGSIPU, Delhi, India
 - Studying Master's in Computer Science at SUNY Albany, New York

 Technical Stack: